 #3.
 Giving up your social life

 Becoming “too serious” has been strongly linked to the COVID-19 break-up boom.
 Social life has hands down been one of the most underestimated aspects of a couple’s life, although a form of well-needed release, and without it tension is bound to build.
-Make conscious effort to do things that help you unwind, albeit healthy options.
+Make a conscious effort to do things that help you unwind, albeit healthy options.

 #4.
 You’re getting comfortable without him/her